wazo-platform/wazo-notebook/integration-tests-coverage.md

 ---

 When I make a request with no token
+When I make a request with wrong tenant
+When I make a request with wrong resource_id

 When I make a POST/PUT/DELETE request
 When I make the exact same request a second time